 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-An application for an Apprehended Violence Order must be heard in the Local Court.
+An application for an Apprehended Violence Order must be heard in the Local Court in what is known as an AVO hearing.
 If the defendant consents to the order being made, the court will make the order without hearing any evidence.
 If the defendant does not consent to the order being made, a Magistrate will determine whether or not an order should be made after the court has heard all the evidence.

 Prior to the hearing

 When an application is made, the applicant must clearly indicate the period of the order they are seeking and the conditions they are seeking.

 When a matter is set down for hearing, the applicant must serve the defendant with a copy of all the evidence it intends to call.
 The defence can then prepare its case and decide which witnesses, if any, it needs to call.

 If the protected person is fearful of being in the same courtroom as the defendant, they may apply to give their evidence remotely by audio-visual link or from behind a screen in the courtroom so that the parties do not have to see each other.
 This application should be made well in advance of the hearing.